Last Updated on August 29, 2022 by Barry Gray

 Curved cuts are one of the cuts that a jigsaw excels in, as well as plunge, bevel, and your standard straight cuts.

 Using stenciled designs for a project (maybe a homemade jigsaw puzzle, or carving some wooden figures for a school project for the kids), will allow you to get the most out of your jigsaw, especially with circles, as they can be accurately cut with a jigsaw even without a tracing to follow.

 Strengths & Weaknesses Of A Jigsaw

-Crafty projects, such as the cutting of words, numbers, shapes and letters, etc – are very common uses for the jigsaw, and an area where the jigsaw holds strength in over alternative power saws.
+Crafty projects, such as the cutting of words, numbers, shapes, and letters, etc – are very common uses for the jigsaw and an area where the jigsaw holds strength over alternative power saws.
 Due to the compact design of the jigsaw, control is much easier over this tool than it is on other saws, and in tight areas is where a jigsaw is quite handy.

 The blades on a jigsaw are much thinner than most saws, and due to this, can break easier.
 Yet, this happens with all saws over time, regardless of their size.
 Luckily, jigsaw blades are rather inexpensive to replace, and we’ve also created a guide on the best jigsaw blades to purchase should this happen to you.